giis-uniovi/retorch/README.md

     This repository contains a series of components that compose RETORCH, a E2E test orchestration rchestration framework which aims to optimize E2E test execution reducing the execution time and the number of unnecessary resource redeployment's.

+**NOTE: In this initial version, only the annotations to identify the resources and access modes have been included;
+        additional components will be added in future releases.**
     <br />
     <a href="https://github.com/giis-uniovi/retorch"><strong>Explore the docs »</strong></a>
     <br />